appsocially/upil-site/docs/language/README.md

 A `DIALOG` can be embedded in as many other `DIALOG`s as you want.
 The order of `DIALOG`s don't matter.

 ### Conditional logic
-UPIL has `IF`, `ELIF`, and `ELSE` entities.
+UPIL has boolean `IF`, `ELIF`, and `ELSE` entities.
 You can use conditional logic to make scenarios that respond dynamically to user-input and external data:

 <UpilBot>
 ```{10,12,14,16,25}